ortus-docs/coldbox-docs/configuration/configuration_directives/settings.md

 any function setSetting( required name, required value )
 ```

+## Injecting Settings

-You can also use the injection DSL `coldbox:setting:{key}` to inject settings in your models or anywhere you like.
+You can use the injection DSL `coldbox:setting:{key}` to inject settings in your models or anywhere you like.